m-j-andr/PIC-1-Demo/docs/0-docs.md

 False or False == False
 ```

-- Notice `or` is inclusive:
+- Notice that `or` is inclusive:
   when `b1` and `b2` are `True`,
   `b1 or b2` is `True`.
-  For some English sentences this can sound strange,
+  For some English sentences this can sound strange, but
-  but there are many examples where this usage sounds normal.
+  there are many examples where this usage sounds normal.
   - Provided that there are no things to hit,
     when does a self-driving car turn right
     at an intersection with traffic lights?